FAQ Monetary policy, inflation and the key policy rate

 The choice of horizon for monetary policy implicitly sheds light on monetary policy trade-offs.
 A central bank that places considerable emphasis on stable developments in the real economy will choose a long horizon.
 Monetary policy influences the economy with long and variable lags.
 Norges Bank sets the interest rate with a view to stabilising inflation close to the target in the medium term.
 The relevant horizon will depend on disturbances to which the economy is exposed, and how they will affect the path for inflation and the real economy ahead.

 It may be useful to distinguish between three channels through which monetary policy operates: the demand channel, the foreign exchange channel and the expectations channel.
 For more details on how interest rate changes affect the economy, see: What are the effects of an interest rate change?

-The minutes of the Executive Board's monetary policy meetings are published regularly.
-The content of the minutes is included in the Executive Board's assessment, which is published at the same time as the interest rate decision.
-See the list of all interest rate decisions.
+The minutes of the Monetary Policy and Financial Stability Committee's monetary policy meetings are published regularly.
+The content of the minutes is included in the Monetary policy assessment, which is published at the same time as the interest rate decision.
+See the policy rate decisions